ptds2023/Project_Group_D/README.md

 Choosing the right drink from countless options can be overwhelming.
 The Cocktail Selector is here to make that choice easier.
 Whether you're hosting a party, exploring the world of mixology, or simply feeling adventurous, our package provides a user-friendly interface to explore and discover up to 600 drink recipes that match to your tastes.

 ### Features
+Here are the 4 features on our shiny app :

 - **Select by Base**: Choose cocktails based on their base spirit.
 - **Filter by Taste**: Find cocktails that match your desired flavor profile. (max: 2 ingredients)
 - **Random Selector**: Not sure what you want?
 Let the 'Surprise Me' feature decide!
 - **measurement units**: You can choose the unit you want between oz(imperial) and ml(international)

+You can check in our article section on how to use and install the R package